amney/active_standby/README.md

 The tool subscribes over a Websocket to events on the active port channel

-When the tool receives an event that the port channel has gone down it:
+When the tool receives an event that the active port channel has gone down it:

 - Attempts to enable the "Standby" port channel
-- Depending on the result of enabling the prot channel exits with either a success or failure code
+- Depending on the result of enabling the port channel exits with either a success or failure code

 At this point the Administrator needs to perform some remediation to bring up the Active link and then disable the Standby link